unbit/uwsgi-docs/tutorials/ReliableFuse.rst

 The trick here is using Linux namespaces to create vassals in a new pid and filesystem namespace.

 The first one (fs) allows mountpoint created by the vassal to be available only in the vassal (without messing with the main system), while the pid one allows the uWSGI master to be the "init" process (pid 1) of the vassal.
-Being pid 1 means that wehn you die all of your children will die.
+Being pid 1 means that when you die all of your children will die.
 In our scenario (where our vassal launch a Fuse process on startup) it means that when the vassal is destroyed the Fuse process is destroyed to as well as its mountpoint.

 A Vassal